frostplexx/obsidian-github-issues/README.md

 - Click on the "Generate Token" button.
 - Copy the generated token and save it somewhere safe.
 - **Note:** This token is only displayed once.
 If you lose it, you will have to generate a new one.

-### Install from Obsidian

-To install the Obsidian GitHub Issues plugin, follow these steps:

-- Open Obsidian and navigate to the "Community Plugins" section in the settings.
-- Ensure that you have enabled third-party plugins.
-- Search for "Obsidian GitHub Issues" in the plugin marketplace.
-- Click the "Install" button next to the plugin name.
-- Once the installation is complete, open the plugin settings and enter your GitHub Username and Personal Access Token

 ### Install from GitHub